We’re investigating a new treatment for this debilitating disease of the lymph system

 Current community-directed treatments for lymphatic filariasis include albendazole, which stops the worms from absorbing sugar, alone or in combination with ivermectin (an anti-parasitic drug) or diethylcarbamazine (which inhibits the metabolism of a specific omega-6 fatty acid in the parasites), depending on the presence of co-endemic infections.

 The treatment we are studying for lymphatic filariasis is moxidectin, an anti-microfilarial medicine.
-We are collaborating in a Phase 2/3 lymphatic filariasis study being conducted in Cote D’Ivoire by the Death to Onchocerciasis and Lymphatic Filariasis (DOLF) project run by Washington University, St. Louis, USA.
+We are collaborating in a Phase 2/3 lymphatic filariasis study being conducted in Côte d'Ivoire by the Death to Onchocerciasis and Lymphatic Filariasis (DOLF) project run by Washington University, St. Louis, USA, with the Regional Hospital of Agboville (Côte d'Ivoire) and Case Western Reserve University (USA) as collaborators.
 This study was initiated in Q3 2020 and will evaluate the safety and efficacy of moxidectin in combination with albendazole and diethylcarbamazine.
+Preliminary results from this study were presented at the 2022 American Society of Tropical Medicine & Hygiene meeting in Seattle, Washington, USA (Read more here).

 A paediatric dose-finding study, a phase 3b trial comparing efficacy and safety of annual and biannual moxidectin or ivermectin treatment and mathematical modelling of moxidectin and ivermectin based elimination strategies to support country policy decisions.